English at Cranborne

-Pick out interesting or unfamilar vocabulary and discuss meaning.
+- Pick out interesting or unfamiliar vocabulary and discuss meaning.
 You could also look at other words that mean similar things (these are called synonyms).

 - Encourage children to read non-fiction texts (newspapers, magazines etc.) as well as fiction texts.

-Ask them to summarise what they have read.
+- Ask your child to summarise what they have read.